LuluLaGlue/Epitech_TaxiDriver/README.md

     + <code>-s</code>: Activate Slow Mode.
     + <code>-r</code> Activate Render.
     + <code>-l</code>: Set a number of times to play the game.
+    + <code>-t</code>: Set a duration in seconds.
+The agent will play the game in loop for this duration.
     + <code>-h</code>: Display a help message.

 &emsp;This method is on-policy as the model learns from solving the problem (playing the game) and not by observing.
 During training we noticed that it took a lot of episodes for it to begin to show proper results, indeed for *25 000* episodes of training we reached only a *15%* win rate, for *100 000* episodes *65%* win rate and for *500 000* episodes *99.54%* win rate.